krstivoja/fanculo/optimisation-plan/review-plan.md

 1. Missing input validation in several API endpoints
 2. ~~ Inconsistent sanitization patterns across PHP files ~~
-3. No rate limiting on API endpoints
+3. Not for now - No rate limiting on API endpoints
 4. Missing nonce verification in some AJAX calls

 ### WordPress Standards Issues